TroodInc/trood-core-bundler-template/docs/api/mainConfig.rst

 .. attribute:: businessObjects

-    endpoints for business objects in custodian are installed
+    array of business object libraries.
+More: `businessObjects configuration`_

 .. attribute:: libraries

-    component library directory name
+    array of component libraries.
+More: `libraries configuration`_

 .. attribute:: services

-    settings for additional services
+    dictionary of services configuration.
+More: `services configuration`_

 .. attribute:: layouts

-    default layout settings
+    layout settings.
+More: `layouts configuration`_

 .. attribute:: pages

-    page settings and connection of components displayed on them
+    page settings and connection of components displayed on them.
+More: `pages configuration`_

 .. attribute:: entityPages

-    settings for entity pages and components displayed on them
+    settings for entity pages and components displayed on them.
+More: `entityPages configuration`_

 **Structure example:**